cicsdev/cics-bundle-scripts/addtocicsbundle/README.md

 # tagcicsbundle

-Script to add pre-build Java archives to a CICS bundle.
+Script to add pre-build Java archive files to a CICS bundle, including:

-Archives include:

-* .jar for OSGI bundles
+* .jar files for OSGI bundles
-* .war for Web Archives
+* .war files for Web Archives
-* .eba for Enterprise Business Archives
+* .eba files for Enterprise Business Archives
-* .ear for Enterprise Archives
+* .ear files for Enterprise Archives

 If the CICS bundle does not exist, it will be created.